cloudstead/cloudos/docs/config-flow.md

 ### actor: cloudos-chef (on cloudos instance)
 When chef-solo runs, it uses the above config as follows:

-  * cloudos/init.json: base.hostname -- along with parent\_domain, determines the FQDN of the machine
+  * cloudos/base.json: hostname -- along with parent\_domain, determines the FQDN of the machine
-  * cloudos/init.json: base.parent_domain -- along with hostname, determines the FQDN of the machine
+  * cloudos/base.json: parent_domain -- along with hostname, determines the FQDN of the machine
-  * cloudos/init.json: cloudos.run\_as -- this is the unix user that the java server will run as
+  * cloudos/init.json: run\_as -- this is the unix user that the java server will run as
-  * cloudos/init.json: cloudos.recovery\_email -- see below, upon successful chef run, a setup link is sent to this address. it is also saved to ~/.first\_time\_setup (deleted after setup)
+  * cloudos/init.json: recovery\_email -- see below, upon successful chef run, a setup link is sent to this address. it is also saved to ~/.first\_time\_setup (deleted after setup)
-  * cloudos/init.json: cloudos.admin\_initial\_pass -- saved in ~/.first\_time\_setup (after the user changes their password at first-time setup, this file is deleted)
+  * cloudos/init.json: admin\_initial\_pass -- saved in ~/.first\_time\_setup (after the user changes their password at first-time setup, this file is deleted)

 *The following are written to ~/.cloudos.env (sourced by jrun when launching the java server):*